How Child Support Works In Fort Lauderdale

 Getting The Help You Need Under Florida Child Support Guidelines

 In some cases, paternity is unknown.
-If you have been served with a paternity action or if you are a mother seeking to establish paternity, as a child support lawyer in Fort Lauderdale, I can help you as well and make sure the proper legal procedures are taken.
+If you have been served with a paternity action or if you are a mother seeking to establish paternity, as a Fort Lauderdale child support lawyer, I can help you as well and make sure the proper legal procedures are taken.
 I also assist custodial parents with enforcement actions.

 Obtaining A Modification Of Child Support